MightyPrinny/TiledGMS14ME/README.md

 - Click ok and wait a bit, for some reason this takes quite a bit longer on Windows than on GNU/Linux, but it's still quite fast compared to how long GMS1.4 takes to load and save a project.

-- Go to: View->Object Types Editor and then in that window File->Choose Object Types File and select the types.xml file generated in the with the templates
+- Go to: View->Object Types Editor and then in that window File->Choose Object Types File and select the types.xml file generated with the templates

 - Open a room, an import dialog will popup, here you can adjust the tile and quad size then click OK